bahtiyartan/troia/docs/94ClientPlugin.rst

 Introduction
 ------------

-Canias Plugins are third party applications or libraries that are able to communicate with Canias Client over Canias Plugin Service.
+Plugins are third party applications or libraries that are able to communicate with Canias Client over plugin service.
 It is possible to develop a wide range of plugins from simple logging applications to enterprise level business intelligence tools.

 Enabling Plugin
 ===============

-To enable plugin check Canias Menu -> Settings -> Plugin -> Enable Plugins checkbox.
+To enable plugin check Menu -> Settings -> Plugin -> Enable Plugins checkbox.

 Installation Details
 ====================

-If plugin service is enabled, Canias client deploys and starts Plugin Service automatically.
+If plugin service is enabled, client deploys and starts Plugin Service automatically.
 Plugin Service is installed to {userhomefolder}\RESOURCES\PluginService\ folder.
 PluginService is also updated by Canias Client.
 Plugin Infrastructure is supported on 5.02.01 100801 and following versions.

 Components of Plugin Infrastructure
 ===================================

-**Plugin Service:** A standalone service that creates a communication infrastructure between Canias Clients and plugins.
-This service is installed and run automatically if there is an open Canias client that allows plugin service (Canias-> Preferences->Plugin->Enable Plugins)
+**Plugin Service:** A standalone service that creates a communication infrastructure between client and plugins.
+This service is installed and run automatically if there is an open Canias client that allows plugin service (Canias-> Settings -> Plugin->Enable Plugins)

 **caniasplugin.jar:** The library for developing all types of Canias Plugins.
 This jar is supplied by IAS.